ericenglin/Amtrak-Web-Scraper/README.md

 # Amtrak Web Scraper

-This is a web scraper to download pdf data on Amtrak usage at stations across the U.S. from 2012-2018.
-Data is downloaded at the station level and the state level (both csv's included here).
+This is a web scraper to download PDFs on Amtrak usage at stations across the U.S. from 2012-2018.
+Raw PDFs were downloaded at the station level and the state level (both csv's included here).
+From there, the program will scrape the graph for the last 6 years of ridership from each PDF document.
+Some stations have discontinued services in the last 6 years, and the program will flag these stations.
+Final data is posted as data visuals.

 # Data Visualization